MSharbaf/CoMPers/README.md

 The CoMPers collaboration server is central component to support collaborative modeling.
 It is responsible with processing change operations and conflict management.
 The collaboration server is located in the `CollaborationServer/` folder and its specific documentation can be found in the [Collaboration Server README](CollaborationServer/README.md).

 ## Ecore-GLSP Editor
-An **example** of how to build the client instance for connecting to the CoMPers collaboration server is the extended version of EMF.cloud Ecore-GLSP Editor located in the `Extended-Ecore-GLSP/` folder.
+An **example** of how to build the client instance for connecting to the CoMPers collaboration server is the extended version of EMF.cloud Ecore-GLSP Editor located in the `Extended-Ecore-GLSP/` folder and its specific documentation can be found in the [Extended Ecore-GLSP README](Extended-Ecore-GLSP/README.md).
 In the following, we show some possible collaboration scenarios based on the personalized change propagation approach proposed by the CoMPers framework.

 ### Online-OnDemand Collaboration